StefanBartl/Kurse/Web-Development/FrontendMasters/Javascript/JSandWebGoodParts/JSGoodParts_Kursnotizen.md

-# The Good Parts of Javascript and the Web / Douglas Crockford (Paypal)
+# The Good Parts of Javascript and the Web / Douglas Crockford (Paypal) / Mitte August, 23`

 ## Loops: *for*, *forEach*, *every*